JoWilks25/Typing-Focus-App/docs/guides/SESSION_LIFECYCLE.md

 # Session Lifecycle

-Complete flow of writing sessions from creation to completion or abandonment.
+Complete flow of writing sessions from creation to completion or abandonment in Draft Tree.

 ## Session Flow Overview